-PhD Michigan State University: Teacher Education
+PhD Michigan State University: Curriculum, Instruction and Teacher Education

 Dr. Guenther’s research interests include examining effective ways to support medical educators in providing ambitious instruction, influences of leadership on medical educators’ instructional practices, and instructional practices that effectively support the learning of medical students from traditionally marginalized populations.